XWangLabTHU/cfDNApipe/README.md

 **cfDNApipe(<u>c</u>ell <u>f</u>ree <u>DNA</u> <u>Pipe</u>line)** is an integrated pipeline for analyzing [cell-free DNA](https://en.wikipedia.org/wiki/Circulating_free_DNA) WGBS/WGS data.
 It contains many cfDNA quality control and statistical algorithms.
 Also we collected some useful cell free DNA references and provided them [here](https://honchkrow.github.io/cfDNAReferences/).Users can access the cfDNApipe documentation [Here](https://cfdnapipe-doc.readthedocs.io/en/latest/).

-The whole pipeline is established based on processing graph principle.
+The whole pipeline is established based on the processing graph principle.
 Users can use the preset pipeline for WGBS/WGS data as well as build their own analysis pipeline from any intermediate data like bam files.
 The main functions are as the following picture.

 <center>
     <img style="border-radius: 0.3125em;